-The error “Windows could not detect proxy settings” is caused by this.
-However, there is another network troubleshooter you can use that may be more helpful.
+If your problem is not solved, there is another network troubleshooter you can use that may be more helpful.

 To access Device Manager, right-click on the Start button and choose Device Manager.
 Double-click the connection you’re using in the Network adapters section.

 Then, on the Driver tab, select Roll Back Driver to remove the most recent update and revert to the earlier version.